-Israel’s prime minister Benjamin Netanyahu seemed on track to win reelection on Tuesday as exit polls predicted that his conservative party would win a plurality of the seats in the new Knesset.
+Israeli prime minister Benjamin Netanyahu looked to be on track to win reelection on Tuesday, when exit polls predicted his conservative party would win a plurality of the seats in the new Knesset.

-Netanyahu’s Likud, which merged its list with the nationalist Yisrael Beiteinu in an attempt to consolidate the right wing vote, got thirty-one out of 120 seats, eleven fewer than the two parties occupied separately before the election.
+Netanyahu’s Likud, which merged its list with the nationalist Yisrael Beiteinu in an attempt to consolidate the right-wing vote, got 31 out of 120 seats, eleven fewer than the two parties held separately before the election.

-Likud‘s loss was Naftali Bennett’s gain whose nationalist Jewish Home party was projected to enter parliament with twelve seats, making it difficult for Netanyahu to form a coalition without him.
-Many conservative voters switched to Jewish Home because it more staunchly advocates settlement construction in West Bank territory that is claimed by the Palestinians for a future state.
+Likud‘s loss was Naftali Bennett’s gain.
+His nationalist Jewish Home party was projected to enter parliament with twelve seats, making it difficult for Netanyahu to form a coalition without him.

-Labor could join a conservative coalition to replace some of the orthodox parties but is unlikely to.
-Netanyahu lurched to the right in the weeks leading up the election in an attempt to draw back voters from Jewish Home which makes it difficult for Yachimovich to sell an alliance with Likud to left wing voters, even as she largely stayed clear of the settlements issue during the campaign.
+Labor could join a conservative coalition to replace some of the Orthodox parties but is unlikely to.
+Netanyahu lurched to the right in the weeks leading up the election in an attempt to draw back voters from Jewish Home, which would make it difficult for Yachimovich to justify an alliance with Likud.

 The only viable alternative to a right-wing bloc seems to be a centrist coalition that pulls in Lapid and former foreign minister Tzipi Livni, who got six to seven seats in the exit polls.